hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * 999999.txt: a text file containing 999999 ASCII characters, organized as a set of line feed terminated lines.

 Transfers can be verified by checking that the JPG images display correctly, or by verifying a checksum contained in the last line of text files (TBD).

+## Handshake test

+This test is performed by setting a connection from a client to a server, and verifying that the handshake completes.

+## Version Negotiation test

+In the version negotiation test, the client proposes a non supported version number such as 0xA1A2A3A4 to the server.
+The expectation is that the server will send back a version negotiation packet, after which client and server will complete the handshake.

+## Stream Data (encrypted)

+The stream data test is preformed by establishing a connection, then requesting the page "index.html".
+The text succeeds if the data is accepted and some reply is received.

+## Close

+The Close test is performed by setting a connection, downloading the "index.html" page, and then sending a "Connection Close" request.
+The test succeeds if the connection is closed properly by server and clients.

+## HTTP/0.9 exchange

+The HTTP/0.9 exchange test is preformed by establishing a connection, then requesting the page "index.html" by sending the "Get /index.html\n" command in a STREAM DATA message, then signalling the FIN bit to close that stream in the sending direction.
+The text succeeds if the proper HTML content of the index.html page is received on the corresponding stream from the server.

+## Server stateless retry

+The server stateless retry (SRR) test requires configuring a server to respond to connection requests by an SRR message.
+Many implementers have done that by deploying two servers, a regular server on port 4433, and a server that automatically sends SRR.
+(The Server Stateless Retry option is sometimes designated by its TLS equivalent, Hello Retry request, HRR.)

+The test is executed by having the client connect to the SRR port of the server, receive the SRR message, and then successfully complete the handshake.

+## Stateless reset

+TBD.

+## Flow control

+The flow control test is executed by having a client negotiate a small enough initial MAX DATA transport parameter, e.g. 16K or 64K, and then establishing a connection and requesting 4 files in parallel: logo.jpg, main.jpg, 1000001.txt and 999999.txt.
+The test succeeds if at least two of these files are correctly received.